stackprint/docs/docs/configuring-resources.md

 #### The Authorization object

-The authorization object holds configuration that determines how subjects are authorized to perform operations on objects of this resource.
+The authorization object holds configuration that determines how users are authorized to perform operations on objects of this resource.

 ##### Attributes:

 ###### rules <AttributeType>array of [Authorization Rule](#the-authorization-rule-object)</AttributeType>

-This array contains rules that determine which subjects can perform operations on resource objects.
+This array contains rules that determine which users can perform operations on resource objects.

-For a subject to be allowed to perform an operation on an object, the conditions of at least one rule granting permission to perform that operation need to be fulfilled for the subject.
+For a user to be allowed to perform an operation on an object, the conditions of at least one rule granting permission to perform that operation need to be fulfilled for the user.

 #### The Authorization Rule object

-An authorization rule specifies under which conditions a subject will be granted access to perform certain operations on resource objects.
+An authorization rule specifies under which conditions a user will be granted access to perform certain operations on resource objects.

-Rules are specified based on a subject's Identity which is determined either from an API key or JWT included in a request and the [Identity fields](creating-an-api.md#identity-fields) specified during API creation.
+Rules are specified based on a user's Identity which is determined either from an API key or JWT included in a request and the [Identity fields](creating-an-api.md#identity-fields) specified during API creation.

 Example: